 And one more thing – i hate the term plus sized.
 Anything above a size 6 is plus sized and that’s ridiculous.
 I have a 10 year old sister who is a swimmer.
 She’s 5"5 already and she weighs 98lbs.
 She’s healthy, eats a balance diet and does plenty of exercise and although technically, her BMI says she’s underweight for her height, she thinks she’s fat.
 Why does she think she’s fat?
 Because she doesn’t fit in the clothes for her age range.
 Because she has to wear adult clothes in a size 8.
 We tell her all the time that she’s very very slim, toned and tall because of swimming but she’s convinced she’d fat.
 She’s the tallest in her class, taller than our mother, all at age 10 and when i asked her why she felt fat, she said it was because she didnt look like the little girls in films, or in the magazines she reads.
 I’m a plus sized girl – I can buy clothes from the normal store ranges or i can buy stuff from the smaller sizes of their plus sized ranges.
 I actually have smaller measurements than the ‘average’ sized woman in the uk.
 I said once that i didnt feel comfortable in a miniskirt and my little sister said, very innocently and without meaning to hurt me – ‘mini skirts aren’t for fat people’.
 I asked her if she thought i was fat and she said yes, because (again) I didnt look like the girls in films or in magazines and because my boobs were bigger.

 I just think it’s twisted.
 It’s like she’s been brainwashed or something.
-Anyway, i went off on a tangent there…posted over 4 years ago
+Anyway, i went off on a tangent there…posted about 5 years ago